SamiraMHosseini/Thread-Management-and-Synchronization-with-Singletons-and-Proxies/README.md

-# Thread Management and Synchronization with Singletons and Proxies
+# Thread Management and Synchronization with Singletons and Proxy